Call Us 800.362.8774 Call Us 866-294-5847 Contact Training Training Training WeatherTRAK Login WaterCompass Login AppManager Login

 Note: This should be done when system is idle. mA draw while the system is watering will be higher due to running solenoids.

 1. Work your way from the controller down the wire path, or use the binary search method, using the clamp meter to determine where the problem is.
-Once problem is identified, replace splice(s) or two-wire device(s) as necessary.
+Once the problem is identified, replace splice(s) or two-wire device(s) as necessary.
+For mA measurements lower than expected, use the Device mA Draw Calculator linked above (or table below) to see how many devices could still be connected between the wire path problem and the controller.
+Target that location on your wire path first.

 Note: As you work your way down the two-wire, the expected mA draw will change as the current measured is for downstream devices only.
 Please see Two-wire mA Draw Example at the bottom of the page.
 Branch 1 indicates a small mA leak at the end of the wire path, causing our actual reading to be ~1mA higher than our expected reading.